 - 66% feel pressure to keep up with AI adoption

-The gap between adopters and non-adopters is widening.
 Companies that started using AI two years ago are now on their second or third iteration.
-They've learned what works.
+They've figured out what works.
 They've built internal knowledge.
+And businesses still on the sidelines are falling further behind with every quarter.

 Sign #1: Their response times got suspiciously fast

-Remember when your competitor took 24 hours to respond to customer inquiries?
+Your competitor used to take 24 hours to respond to customer inquiries.
 Now they reply in minutes.
 Even on weekends.

-Modern AI chatbots handle routine customer questions 24/7.
-They answer FAQs, route complex issues to humans, and keep response times under 5 minutes.
+They didn't hire a night shift.
+They set up AI chatbots that handle routine questions 24/7.
+These bots route complex issues to humans and keep response times under 5 minutes.

 Sign #2: They're shipping content at impossible speeds